Coco Peat Bricks

 Coco peat can be re-used up to three times with little loss of yield.
 Coco peat from diseased plants should not be re-used.

-Please note that you need to buffer the Cocopeat with
+Please note that you need to buffer the regular Coco peat bricks (washed coco) with

-For the Buffered Cocopeat there is no need to buffer as it has already been done.
+For the Buffered Cocopeat there is no need to buffer as it has already been done, but it still needs to be flushed/rinsed before using.

 To avoid this ‘time bomb’ problem, the Cocopeat needs to be buffered.
 In buffered cocopeat the ion exchange, as we call the process where calcium pushes the other ions off the complex, has already taken place.